Auburngrads/Driscoll_DI/README.md

 This repository is intended to serve as a one-stop for **publicly-available** resources to help Driscoll team-members and their parents make the most of their Destination Imagination season - without having roam around the internet.
-No attempt should be made to push any copyrighted materials to this repository.
+No attempt should be made to push copyrighted materials to this repository.
+Moreover, no pull requests that include copyrighted materials will be accepted.

 ## What is Destination Imagination?